medic/cht-core/README.md

 If you want to get up and running with no fuss, [you can use Horticulturalist](#deploy-locally-using-horticulturalist-beta).

+If you want to use our standard configuration, [you can use the Medic Project Configurer](https://github.com/medic/medic-conf) in the [./config/standard](https://github.com/medic/medic-webapp/tree/master/config/standard) directory once Horticuluralist has successfully started.

 If you want to develop against Medic, follow the Development Setup below.

 ## Development Setup